dianangh/Wardrobe-Wizards/README.md

 ## Hats microservice

-Explain your models and integration with the wardrobe microservice, here.
+Hats models and polling with wardrobe